Super Power Spring Rolls are full of fresh and healthy ingredients. Plus they’re easier than you might think!

 I was immediately drawn to the Super Power Spring Rolls to make and share.
 One, because Ben and I have recently become Pho addicts and always order a refreshing side of spring rolls to enjoy while splashing each other with broth and noodles, and two, because I have been looking for an excuse to re-make spring rolls at home for nearly two years now!
 I made some back in 2010 and they are way easier to make than I expected.

 You immediately feel healthier after eating these spring rolls.
 Light as air.
 Fit as a fiddle!
 And so on and so forth.
-And such as.
+And such as, maps.
 Ahem.
-Anyways, the super fresh and crunchy ingredients inside are wrapped in chewy spring roll wrapper and are seriously addicting.
+Anyway, the super fresh and crunchy ingredients inside are wrapped in chewy spring roll wrapper and are seriously addicting.
 Especially when dunked in the creamy, cool Almond Butter Sauce, full of salty, sweet, and hot flavors.
 You’ll love this!

 Start the Super Power Spring Rolls with Almond Butter Dipping Sauce with the Almond Butter Dipping Sauce – or in my case, peanut butter sauce!
 It’s what I had in the house, you see.
 Measure out 1/3 cup almond or peanut butter (or other nut butter) then add it to a bowl.

-To the peanut butter, add 1 Tablespoon low-sodium soy sauce and 1/2 teaspoon chili garlic sauce.
+To the peanut butter, add 1 Tablespoon gluten-free Tamari or low-sodium soy sauce (dish will not be GF if using soy sauce) and 1/2 teaspoon chili garlic sauce (check the label to ensure it’s gluten-free.)
 This stuff is GREAT in stir frys, btw!

 Next add 1/2 teaspoon fresh grated ginger (or 1/8 teaspoon ground ginger if your fresh ginger has turned into a petrified knob) and the juice of 1/2 lime.